On this page

 - sharing activities – spending time together doing things they enjoy (for example, sports, reading, camping or playing games)

-- affection – showing affection and care regularly through words, hugs, kisses and thoughtfulness
+- affection – showing affection and care regularly through words, hugs, kisses, kindness and thoughtfulness

 - support – offering and asking for support, with family members knowing they will receive help, encouragement and reassurance from one another